guykot/Explorium_Project/README.md

 # OSM Project
 This document defines all the processes I have done through the OSM project.<br>
 **Data Processing and Algorithm:** <br>
-OPM defines 3 types of data elements: Nods, Relations and Ways.<br>
+OSM defines 3 types of data elements: Nods, Relations and Ways.<br>
 All the definitions can be found here:<br>
 https://wiki.openstreetmap.org/wiki/Elements<br>
 To aggregate the amenity nodes by the street name I used two different algorithms:<br>